gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 Please check the [installation section]({{< ref "installation" >}}) to pick a setup that matches your needs.
 Non developers are recommended to start with the bundle setup.
+In this tutorial, we will show the commands to use with the bundle setup.

 ### Encoding